BC Women’s Hospital + Health Centre is the only dedicated hospital and health centre for women in British Columbia.

 In 2013, we established the Complex Chronic Disease Program to support people living with alternatively diagnosed chronic Lyme syndrome, fibromyalgia and myalgic encephalomyelitis/chronic fatigue syndrome.

-We offer a range of other women's programs through our Women's Health Centre, including services for osteoporosis, heart health, breast health, as well as access to clinical reproductive health screening for women with disabilities.
+We offer a range of other women's programs through our Women's Health Centre, including services for heart health, breast health, as well as access to clinical reproductive health screening for women with disabilities.

 We support the provision of violence- and trauma-informed care for women and support the development of skills and policy to address violence against women and girls.
 We offer dedicated services for Aboriginal women and newcomer women, and support health care providers to practice women-centred care to meet the needs of all women in the province.